gordonjun2/DataBarista/README.md

 > **Note**: If you encounter a `better-sqlite3` error with message "Error: Could not locate the bindings file", please refer to the troubleshooting guide in [this issue](https://github.com/elizaOS/eliza/issues/2360).

+> **Note for VPS Users**: When running on a VPS or remote server, make sure to set the `SERVER_HOST` environment variable to your server's IP or domain name.
+The default `localhost` setting only works for local development.

 ---

 # DataBarista

-**“I'm that Barista who remembers your stories & might just know someone you should meet!”**
+**"I'm that Barista who remembers your stories & might just know someone you should meet!"**

 DataBarista is a privacy-preserving AI agent designed to connect people with the right collaborators and opportunities.
 It leverages a hybrid knowledge graph (public + private) powered by [OriginTrail DKG](https://origintrail.io/) and the [ElizaOS](https://github.com/elizaos) framework to securely capture and share matchmaking "intents" without exposing sensitive data.